 As workers move from offices to their homes, FWaaS has become a central tool that IT teams can use to provide safer remote access.
 This idea hasn’t changed, but the way it’s being delivered to businesses is, as single-purpose security tools “as a Service” are going through the same cloud consolidation process that productivity and entertainment products did not long ago.
 Firewalls and other things like VPN tunneling and Single Sign-On are better for security in today’s mobile environment, but when orchestrated independently of one another are still risking network security.

 This is why a new idea in the industry, SASE (Secure Access Service Edge) has zeroed in on FWaaS as one of its cornerstones.
 Security providers are racing to provide SASE platforms since Gartner introduced the idea late last year, but they must first collect and provide the tools that deliver SASE’s promise: unified network security on the cloud edge.
-FWaaS, CASB, SWG, MFA, VPN, and other security services are part of this single unified platform.
+FWaaS, CASB, SWG, MFA, Cloud VPN, and other security services are part of this single unified platform.
 FWaaS is one of the most important pieces of the SASE puzzle and one of its core functions, because it has a unique job that other components can’t do.

 Thanks to growing SASE platforms like Perimeter 81 and the FWaaS functionality provided as part of this consolidated, cloud-native offering, organizations are able to aggregate their traffic effectively from all resources and enjoy total visibility across them, with no hardware involved.
 Though it’s true that the acronym FWaaS is now standing in SASE’s immense four-letter shadow, it cannot be discounted.